markfinger/webpack-build/README.md

   // relying on the OS for notifications
   poll: undefined,

-  // The maximum time that compilation output will be stored for
+  // The maximum time that compilation output will be cached for
   cacheTTL: 1000 * 60 * 60 * 24 * 30, // 30 days

   // Indicates that webpack's watcher should emit rebuilt files to